RockyKev/reddit-web-scraper-cursor-1/docs/testing.md

 # Testing Documentation

 ## Overview
 This project uses Jest as its testing framework with TypeScript support via `ts-jest`.
-Tests are organized in two main directories:
-- `/tests` - For standalone test files and test utilities
+Tests are organized in the `/tests` directory, with test files mirroring the structure of the source files.
-- `/src/**/__tests__` - For tests that are co-located with their source files

 ## Test Setup